boutproject/BOUT-dev/examples/README.rst

 Some simple examples to get started are

-* *conduction*   This is discussed in the user manual, and solves a 1D diffusion equation
+* **conduction** This is discussed in the user manual, and solves a 1D diffusion equation
-* *blob2d*     A 2D simulation of a plasma blob.
-This is a more realistic simulation, and can be used as a starting point for new studies
+* **blob2d** A 2D simulation of a plasma blob.
+This is a more realistic simulation, simple enough to start with, but can be used as a starting point for novel studies
-* *hasegawa-wakatani* Solves the H-W equations (optionally with modified zonal response) in 2D
+* **hasegawa-wakatani** Solves the H-W equations (optionally with modified zonal response) in 2D
-* *test-staggered* shows how to use staggered grids in BOUT++
+* **test-staggered** shows how to use staggered grids in BOUT++

 Test suite
 ----------